rodolfogoulart/aletheia-core-model/README.md

 ## Goals
 The goal of the project is to deliver an app in any plataform.
 More especific the desktop or tablet.

 	- Import more data from myBible.zone
- 	- Epub reading
-		- Limitations with the package on pub.dev
   	- Database syncronization
+		- Add some way to download script
    	- Internationalization
+		- PT-BR and EN for now
 	- release
      		- package on MAC OS (Store),
        		- Android For Tablet
     - responsible layout *just working for tablet and desktop now
+	- NLP
+		- In Development
+		- Add API to get the text nlp